shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2024-08-02-retail_strategy.md

 - So just an example, `pepsico` is the parent company of products of `Smiths`, `Burger Rings` (which are names found in `PROD_NAME` and so on
 - Categorising them in this way will hopefully give us some more insights into customer purchasing behaviour and their market share of sales for each parent company
 - We will also categorise our transactions into different brand names ==BRAND==
-- And lastly we will extract the mass of packaging, all of which is extracted from the product name
+- And lastly we will extract the mass of packaging, all of which is extracted from the product name, ==GRAMS==

 ```python